DatSwissGuy/marvel-app-frontend/README.md

 This is an educational Angular SPA consuming 2 RESTful APIs: The official Marvel API and a custom made API (Laravel).

-This project was originally generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.9 and has been updated / upgraded to Angular version 9 inclunding all dependencies (e.g. NgRx).
+This project was originally generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.9 and has been updated / upgraded to Angular version 9 including all dependencies (e.g. NgRx).

 This Angular App was created during my internship at [Liip](https://www.liip.ch)